balena-io/docs/shared/general/persistent-storage.md

 #### Using a Supervisor with a version >= v10.0.0

-Since balena-supervisor v10.0.0, volumes are no longer automatically removed from disk when references to them are removed from an fleet's `docker-compose` file.
+Since balena-supervisor v10.0.0, volumes are no longer automatically removed from disk when references to them are removed from a fleet's `docker-compose` file.
 This means that it's no longer possible for data to be lost due to the accidental rename of a volume.

-If you change volume names regularly, your device will now continue to retain all previous volumes from an fleet including their contents.
+If you change volume names regularly, your device will now continue to retain all previous volumes including their contents.
 To avoid this the supervisor API now provides an [endpoint to cleanup unreferenced volumes](https://www.balena.io/docs/reference/supervisor/supervisor-api/#cleanup-volumes-with-no-references).
 Additionally, it is possible to perform this action from the dashboard via the `Purge Data` action, found on the `Actions` tab for a device.

 **Note:** volumes will continue to be removed automatically when moving a device between fleets.